Texas Tower 3

 Located in Nantucket Shoals, Texas Tower 3 was one in a series of crewed radar stations that were so named because they resembled the oil-drilling platforms of the Gulf of Mexico.
 Air Defense Command (ADC) estimated that the Texas Towers would help extend contiguous East Coast radar coverage some 300 to 500 miles seaward.
 In terms of Soviet military capabilities, this would provide the United States with an extra 30 minutes of warning time in the event of an incoming bomber attack.

 History

 Texas Tower 3 was constructed in 1956 at the former WWII New England Shipbuilding Corp.
 East Yard "basin" in South Portland, Maine.
-[Contrary to many false reports Tower 3 was NOT built at the Fore River Shipyard in Quincy, Massachusetts.
-ONLY Tower 2 was built at Quincy.
+[Contrary to many false reports Tower 3 was not built at the Fore River Shipyard in Quincy, Massachusetts.
+Only Tower 2 was built at Quincy.
 Some confusion might have arisen due to the odd coincidence that both shipyards were located, at least partially, on rivers with identical names.]
-(1) The Portland (Maine) Evening Express, various articles dated August 2-8,1956; (2) The South Portland (Maine) Historical Society online digital photo collection.)